Xetera/notes/docs/american_gov/chapter4.md

 **3** Vacancies

 Reasons why the speaker of the house the most powerful position in the congress
-* In Charge of more people
+* In charge of more people
 * She recognizes speakers - decides who may speak on the floor.
 * Decides on committee juristiction
 * Decides which committees bills go to.